mourad-ghafiri/circular_convolution_key_exchange/Protocol.md

 - **Digital Signatures:**
   The adapted Schnorr-like scheme ensures authenticity and integrity of messages without exposing the private key.

-By leveraging the strengths of the Number Theoretic Transform, the protocol achieves efficient computation and strong security properties.
-The detailed explanations provided here are intended to offer an accessible path to understanding both the high-level concepts and the underlying mathematics of the NTT-based cryptosystem.
+By leveraging the strengths of the Number Theoretic Transform, The detailed explanations provided here are intended to offer an accessible path to understanding both the high-level concepts and the underlying mathematics of the NTT-based cryptosystem.